Coronavirus: Nursing home in lockdown after staff member tests positive for Covid-19

 "We will do absolutely everything to ensure what we need to do we will do.
 We haven't delayed - it's just the processes of the world we live in," she said.

-"I think we all know that we are all working really really hard for the protection of residents.
+"I think we all know that we are all working really, really hard for the protection of residents.
 We are not in it to do anything other than that."

 Barlow said they had followed all the correct processes so far.

-Heritage Lifecare's other villages remain open to family members but the number of visitors are being limited and visitors must have their temperatures checked.
+Heritage Lifecare's other villages remain open to family members but the number of visitors is being limited and visitors must have their temperatures checked.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website